shaselton/USDS/usds tenure.md

 * Main presentation for the Medicare Payment System Modernization project at staff.
 	* Created slide desk and 25 minute presentation.
 * Provided resume reviews for USDS

+## Resume Grouping
+### QPP
+* Core engineering team member that incentivized value-based care in America's healthcare system.
+### MPSM
+* Team lead in the modernization effort for the largest healthcare payer in the world.
+### Generic
+* Strategize policy, design, and engineering solutions for both Medicare and Medicaid projects.